doctrine/DoctrineModule/docs/hydrator.md

 }
 ```

-But this is very bad, because Doctrine collections should not be swapped.
-It would work if $tags === $this->tags but this it's very easy to fail about this assumption.
-This is why we need you to define an "adder" and "remover" functions, so that you always work with the original collection.
+But this is very bad, because Doctrine collections should not be swapped, mostly because collections are managed by an ObjectManager, thus it must not be replaced by a new instance.

 Once again, two cases may arise: the tags already exist or they does not.